odunola499/wavinwav/README.md

    * cover ↔ stego
    * original cover ↔ recovered cover
    * original secret ↔ recovered secret
-   To build on this, i've added optional support for additional objectives:
+   To build on this, I've added optional support for additional objectives:
    * Distilation loss: l2 loss between [wavlm embeddings](https://huggingface.co/microsoft/wavlm-large) for each audio pair.
    * Adversarial loss: Using a Multi-Scale STFT discriminator from Facebook's [audiocraft](https://github.com/facebookresearch/audiocraft/tree/main/audiocraft/adversarial) library to improve perceptual realism.
 2. I do not implement the Security Mechanism (section 3D) in the paper.